 You search returned no results, please check the spelling or try a new search

-If you are a crafty person who loves to customise your gifts, then our new personalised Leather Tags are ideal for you.
+If you are a crafty person who loves to customise your gifts, then our personalised Leather Tags are ideal for you.
 These beautiful leather swing tags are perfect for craft and DIY lovers, who might like to finish their projects off in a more high-end way.
-Print your design on leather labels and they'll be printed in full colour on stunning Nappa leather to display your design, logo or brand message.
+Print your design on custom leather labels and they'll be printed in full colour on stunning Nappa leather to display your design, logo or brand message.
 Design each one individually or choose to print all 10 with the same design.
-Both stylish and practical - what more could you ask for in a personalised product?
+Stylish and practical custom leather labels - what more could you ask for in a personalised product?
 They come in 4 sizes - XS (43x55mm), Small (55x85mm), Medium (55x105mm), Large (55x150mm).
 Choose from a smooth or a textured Nappa leather, or a faux leather option.

-There are no minimum orders, value or quantity.
+There are no minimum orders, value or quantity for you custom leather tags.
 This means that you can order as many or as few as custom printed leather tags as you like.
 If you sign up for one of our amazing wholesale accounts then the more you buy, the more you will save too.
 You can opt to have your custom printed leather tags supplied with either a nickel chain, an anti-rust stainless steel chain or red hanging ribbon.

 Surface wipe only.
 Clean gently by hand with mild soapy damp cloth.